ashinkarov/translit-plugin/README.md

 * One can put some effort in making the tool aware of encodings, which may make it work a wee bit faster.

+* The only word that currently fails is `pasha`.
+It is being decoded as `пасха`, not `паша`.
+Seems to be really non-trivial task to resolve it.

 * Testing :)